EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //distr,
-    //distr,"Get the distribution of blocks in the selection" Permissions,"worldedit.analysis.distr"
+    Description,"Get the distribution of blocks in the selection" Permissions,"worldedit.analysis.distr"
     Usage,"//distr [-cd]"
        [-c],"Get the distribution of the clipboard instead"